What time is the First Minister's TV Covid update in Scotland today - how can I watch announcement?

-Nicola Sturgeon Omicron: When is Nicola Sturgeon's TV address?
-What are the new restrictions?
+Nicola Sturgeon Omicron: When is Nicola Sturgeon's covid briefing?
+What are new restrictions?
 How can I watch?

-Nicola Sturgeon is set to give a televised Covid-19 update on Tuesday evening following a statement in parliament where she announced new coronavirus guidance amid the rise of the Omicron variant.
+Nicola Sturgeon is set to give a televised Covid-19 update on Friday afternoon amid the rise of the Omicron variant.

-The First Minister addressed MPS’s in parliament just after 2pm on Tuesday and said that new guidance would ask Scots to limit social events to just three households ahead of Christmas.
+A press conference will be held today at 12.15, with First Minister Nicola Sturgeon and Chief Medical Officer Gregor Smith.

-She will give a pre-recorded television statement to the nation which will air at both 6pm and 7pm to update everyone on the new guidance and ask them to comply as much as possible.
+They are set to discuss the Omicron coronavirus variant, and could announce further restrictions.

 Here is everything you need to know about the update.